Death by a thousand cuts

 So is that all we can get from the film?
 Unfortunately, yes, it seems.
 Despite the huge box-office takings, imdb does not indicate much satisfaction among its viewers.
 The top review is headed "BIG Disappoitment[sic]" and viewer ratings gave it 7.2 out of 10.
 Top of the frequently asked questions is "What is Hunger Games about?"

-It is never spelled out that Panem is the rump United States, that is left after sea-level rise from global warming (perhaps because to the radical Right, global warming is scientifically 'unproven').
+It is never spelled out that Panem is the rump United States, that is left after sea-level rise from global warming (perhaps because to the radical Right who approve school textbooks in places like Texas, global warming is scientifically 'unproven').

 Viewers seemed particularly bothered by the foggy camera work in the violent scenes, a deliberate choice to get a PG-13 certificate.